pbl-nl/appl-docchat/README.md

 When this command is used, a browser session will open automatically

 ### Summarizing documents
 The file summarize.py can be used to summarize every file individually in a document folder.
-Two options for summarization are implemented:
+Three options for summarization are implemented:
 * Map Reduce: this will create a summary in a fast way.
 The time (and quality) to create a summary depends on the number of centroids chosen.
 This is a parameter in settings.py<br>
 * Refine: this will create a more refined summary, but can take a long time to run, especially for larger documents
+* Hybrid: combines both methods above

 Execution is done in the activated virtual environment with <code>python summarize.py</code>.
-The user will be prompted for the summarization method, either "Map_Reduce" or "Refine"
+The user will be prompted for the summarization method, either "Map_Reduce", "Refine" or "Hybrid"

 ### Evaluation of Question Answer results
 The file evaluate.py can be used to evaluate the generated answers for a list of questions, provided that the file eval.json exists, containing